Explore MySQL: A Beginner’s Journey into Database Internals

 48. Must-Know Config Settings That Affect Query Speed

-49. How to Use Trace Logs to Diagnose Bottlenecks
+49. How to Use Trace Logs to Diagnose Problems

-50. AI-Powered SQL Debugging: From Execution Plans to Root Causes
+50. AI-Powered SQL Analyzing: From Execution Plans to Root Causes

 📌 Important Notes

-⚠️ Please note: This is a digital product with instant access upon purchase.
+⚠️ This is a digital product with instant access upon purchase.

 All sales are final and non-refundable.